Recruit A SEO Manager; How To Hire Your Next SEO Manager

-A good SEO manager needs to lead the team and central to problem solving and strategy development.
-Without a high degree of technical and marketing know-how, they might struggle to achieve what is required from the role.
+A good SEO manager needs to lead the team and is central to problem-solving and strategy development.
+Without a high degree of technical and marketing know-how, they might struggle to achieve what is required for the role.

 - Up to date knowledge of all areas digital such as SEO (onsite and offsite), PPC, social media and any other channels and how everything fits into the overall marketing campaign.

 - Endorsements or recommendations from any high profile, influential or trusted people in the industry.